Tibane, Limpopo

 Tibane, also known as Tibanefontein, is a large, sprawling village in Ga-Matlala in the Polokwane Local Municipality of the Capricorn District Municipality of the Limpopo province of South Africa.
-It is located 55 km northwest of the city of Polokwane on the intersection between the R567 and Matlala roads.
+It is located 55 km northwest of the city of Polokwane on the intersection between the R567 and D19 (Matlala rd) highways.

 Demographics

-Africans of Sub-Saharan descent almost form the absolute majority of the settlement and newly arrived South Asian immigrants and people of mixed ancestry make up the remainder of the population.
-The South Asian migrants have managed to set up successful trading stores within a few years of their arrival.
-Northern Sotho is the dominant language, with Xitsonga, the unrecognised Urdu language and others forming a small minority.
-Christianity is the main religion of the villagers, however, the religion of Islam is growing at a rapid rate.
+Africans of Sub-Saharan descent make up the majority of the rapidly growing Tibanefontein population, of which currently is estimated to be around 2000 - 3000.
+While South Asian immigrants and people of mixed ancestry make up the remainder of the population.
+Northern Sotho is the most spoken language, with Xitsonga, Venda, English, and Urdu comprising a small minority.
+Christianity is the most popular religion of the majority population, with the village hosting at least 5 different churches.
+While Islam is practiced by the South Asian minority.